All Episodes

 Great to have you here.

-The EIB Network and El Rush Ball on a roll, ready to start three full hours of broadcast excellence.
+The EIB network and El Rushball on a roll, ready to start three full hours of broadcast excellence.

 Well, we put them up last night.

-You will uh you will see a link.
+You will see a link.

-Uh, have you seen him, Mr. Snerdley?
+Have you seen it, Mr. Snerdley?

-Wait till you see these pictures.
+Wait, will you see these pictures?

 I don't care about soft folk.

-It that was not a digital trick.
+That was not a digital trick.

-These are these are the masters.
+These are the masters.

 We just put them up as we got them.